Archive of publications from Third Sector Trends

 The fifth iteration of the survey work took place intensively across Northern England and (with a slightly shorter questionnaire) across the rest of England and Wales, garnering a sample of over 4,000 respondents.
 Data were collected prior to the Covid-19 pandemic, but a shorter interim study was undertaken in 2020 to do an initial assessment of impact.

-Chapman, T. (2020) Third Sector Trends in North West England 2020: a digest of findings, Newcastle, Community Foundation serving Tyne and Wear and Northumberland.
+Chapman, T. (2020) THIRD SECTOR TRENDS IN NORTH EAST ENGLAND 2020, Newcastle, Community Foundation serving Tyne and Wear and Northumberland.

-Chapman, T. (2020) Third Sector Trends in North East England 2020: a digest of findings, Newcastle, Community Foundation serving Tyne and Wear and Northumberland.
+Chapman, T. (2020) THIRD SECTOR TRENDS IN NORTH WEST ENGLAND 2020, Newcastle, Community Foundation serving Tyne and Wear and Northumberland.

 Chapman, T. (2020) Third Sector Trends in Yorkshire and Humber 2020: a digest of findings, Newcastle, Community Foundation serving Tyne and Wear and Northumberland.